 - Paint brushes or cotton swabs

-- Combine the flour, salt, food coloring and enough water to make a paste.
+Combine the 1 TBSP self-rising flour, 1 TBSP salt, a few drops of food coloring, and enough water to make a paste.

-- Mix until combined.
-Should be pasty and will not be smooth
+Mix until combined.
+The mixture should be pasty and will not be smooth.

 WARNING: Watch the paint in the microwave.
 Cardboard can start to burn if left in too long.
 Plus, it’s fun to watch the paint bubble and puff while it cooks.

-- Let dry completely.
+Let the paint dry completely.
 When dry, the paint will be hard and will stay puffy.

 The heat plus the water in the microwave will cause the baking powder to release small amounts of CO2, producing even bigger bubbles.
 It’s important that you use a thicker paper that can not only support the weight of the puffy paint, but also hold up for a few seconds in the microwave.